leanprover/lean4/doc/dev/testing.md

 - `tests/plugin`: tests that compiled Lean code can be loaded into `lean` via the `--plugin` command line option.

+## Writing Good Tests

+Every test file should contain:
+* an initial `/-! -/` module docstring summarizing the test's purpose
+* a module docstring for each test section that describes what is tested and, if not 100% clear, why that is the desirable behavior

+At the time of writing, most tests do not follow these new guidelines yet.
+For an example of a conforming test, see `tests/lean/1971.lean`.

 ## Fixing Tests

 When the Lean source code or the standard library are modified, some of the